+Student name:

 Print name: Print name:

-Mother/Guardian Father/Guardian
+• Mother/Guardian Father/Guardian

 Signed: Signed:

 Street Address: Street Address:

 Postal Address: Postal Address:

-(If different from above) (If different from above)
+• (If different from above) (If different from above)

 Date: Date

-breathalyzer test if may be under the results will be repo the Principal and/or appropriate influence of alcohol or an illegated to the Principal and/or appred if required.
-Refusal to product SLT member has rea al substance, or is in opriate SLT member will be asked to undertake a drug and/or asonable grounds to believe that he/she procession of illegal substances.
-The who may contact the family.
-The police r may result in disciplinary action being
+breathalyzer test if may be under the results will be repo the Principal and/or appropriate influence of alcohol or an illegarted to the Principal and/or approduced if required.
+Refusal to produced.
+SLT member has reasona al substance, or is in prod opriate SLT member who e asked to undertake a drug and/or able grounds to believe that he/she cession of illegal substances.
+The may contact the family.
+The police y result in disciplinary action being

-Signature: Parent Date:
+Signature: Date:

+Parent